behfar/datasciencecoursera/3. Getting and Cleaning Data/Assignment/Codebook.md

 ## The source data

-The [UCI HAR Dataset] (./UCI HAR Dataset) was produced by Reyes-Ortiz et al. at [Smartlab] (http://www.smartlab.ws) in Genoa, Italy, and is available at this [URL] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip').
+The [UCI HAR Dataset] (./UCI HAR Dataset) was produced by Reyes-Ortiz et al. at [Smartlab] (http://www.smartlab.ws) in Genoa, Italy, made available at this [URL] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip').
 It contains measurements from experiments involving 30 subjects within an age bracket of 19-48 years, performing 6 different activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) while wearing a smartphone (Samsung Galaxy S II).
 The data represent measurements recorded using the embedded accelerometer and gyroscope of the smartphone.

 The accelerometer captured 3-axial linear acceleration and the gyroscope captured 3-axial angular velocity, at a constant rate of 50Hz.
 The signals were pre-processed, noise filtered, and sampled in fixed-width sliding windows of 2.56 sec and 50% overlap, resulting in 128 readings/window.
 For each time window a vector of features was obtained in the time domain, and FFT was applied to obtain related frequency domain features.
-The accelerometer data is separated into gravitational and body motion components.
+The accelerometer data was separated into gravitational and body motion components.
 The data also include computed features indicating mean and standard deviations of the measurements.

-The data are randomly partitioned into a training set and a test set, for use in training machine learning models, with about 70% of the data selected for the training set and 30% the test set.
+The data were randomly partitioned into a training set and a test set, for use in training machine learning models, with about 70% of the data selected for the training set and 30% the test set.

 Each observation included